Jean Renoir: Last years

 Renoir's last film is Le Petit théâtre de Jean Renoir (The Little Theatre of Jean Renoir), released in 1970.
-The film is a series of three short films made in a variety of styles.
+It is a series of three short films made in a variety of styles.
 It is, in many ways, one of his most challenging, avant-garde and unconventional works.

 Unable to obtain financing for his films and suffering declining health, Renoir spent his last years receiving friends at his home in Beverly Hills, and writing novels and his memoirs.

 In 1973 Renoir was preparing a production of his stage play, Carola, with Leslie Caron and Mel Ferrer when he fell ill and was unable to direct.
 The producer Norman Lloyd, a friend and actor in The Southerner, took over the direction of the play.
-It was broadcast in the series program Hollywood Television Theater on WNET, Channel 13, New York on February 3, 1973.
+It was broadcast in the series program Hollywood Television Theater on WNET, Channel 13, New York on 3 February 1973.

 Renoir's memoir, My Life and My Films, was published in 1974.
 He wrote of the influence exercised by Gabrielle Renard, his nanny and his mother's cousin, with whom he developed a mutual lifelong bond.
 He concluded his memoirs with the words he had often spoken as a child, "Wait for me, Gabrielle."

 In 1975 Renoir received a lifetime Academy Award for his contribution to the motion picture industry.
 That same year a retrospective of his work was shown at the National Film Theatre in London.
 Also in 1975, the government of France elevated him to the rank of commander in the Légion d'honneur.

-Personal life and demise
+Personal life and death

 Renoir was married to Catherine Hessling, an actress and model.
 After many years, they divorced.
 His second wife was Dido Freire.

 Renoir's son Alain Renoir (1921–2008) became a professor of English and comparative literature at the University of California, Berkeley and a scholar of medieval English literature.

-Jean Renoir died in Beverly Hills, California, on February 12, 1979, of a heart attack.
-His body was returned to France and buried beside his family in the cemetery at Essoyes, Aube, France.
+Jean Renoir died in Beverly Hills, California, on 12 February 1979 of a heart attack.
+His body was returned to France and buried beside his family in the cemetery at Essoyes, France.